tumBAIS/HybridMADRL-AMoD/README.md

 This method is proposed in:

-> Tobias Enders, James Harrison, Marco Pavone, and Maximilian Schiffer.
-Hybrid Multi-agent Deep Reinforcement Learning for Autonomous Mobility on Demand Systems. arXiv preprint [arXiv:2212.07313](https://arxiv.org/abs/2212.07313), 2022.
+> Tobias Enders, James Harrison, Marco Pavone, Maximilian Schiffer (2023).
+Hybrid Multi-agent Deep Reinforcement Learning for Autonomous Mobility on Demand Systems.
+Proceedings of The 5th Annual Learning for Dynamics and Control Conference (L4DC 2023), in Proceedings of Machine Learning Research 211:1284-1296.
+Available from https://proceedings.mlr.press/v211/enders23a.html.

 All components (code, data, etc.) required to run the code for the instances considered in the paper are provided here.